BitcoinQnA/bitcoin-wallet-guide/_pages/mobile.md

 permalink: /mobile/
 ---

 Mobile wallets provide the ultimate in convenience when interacting with Bitcoin.
-The main benefit mobile wallets bring is they're on a device we generally have with us 24/7 which makes transacting anytime, any place, easy.
-This 24/7 convenience factor comes with the trade-off that it may not be suitable for storing a large proportion of your wealth on.
+The main benefit mobile wallets bring is that they're on a device we generally have with us 24/7, which makes transacting anytime, any place, easy.
+This 24/7 convenience factor comes with the trade-off that it may not be a suitable solution for storing a large proportion of your wealth on.
 However, many users do store larger amounts in a mobile wallet on a dedicated device kept somewhere secure.

 ### Table of Contents